-1.2.1 To improve the quality and effectiveness of professional people management and development, and to enhance the value added from the HR profession; by sharing information, knowledge and experience;
+1.2.1 To improve the quality and effectiveness of professional human resource management and to enhance the value added from the HR profession; by developing certifications and standards

-1.2.2 To stimulate and assist in the establishment and development of regional and national people management associations;
+1.2.2 To stimulate and assist in the establishment and development of HR educational centers worldwide in accordance with global standards;

-1.2.5 To commission or create, collect and disseminate research that broadens understanding of people management and development issues;
+1.2.5 To commission or create, collect and disseminate research that broadens understanding of HR management and development issues;

 Article 1.3 Activities

 To achieve its objectives and goals, HRMI will carry out activities which may include the following:

 - Provide professional certifications in accordance with global standards

 - Encourage the establishment of professional training programs for HR management and related disciplines;

 - Assist in facilitating self-financing international study trips;